ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 Yearly, every May 5: 5/5/2015, 5/5/2016, 5/5/2017, 5/5/2018, 5/5/2019
 Yearly, the fourth weekday of April: 4/6/2016, 4/6/2017, 4/5/2018, 4/4/2019, 4/6/2020

+### Recurrence exceptions

+Whether or not the backend should handle recurrence exceptions is up to you as the backend developer to decide -- the example screenshots contain no input fields for recurrence exceptions.
+The key idea, though, is to have the ability to exclude one or more of the expanded dates.
+For instance, suppose an appointment represents a class every Friday, but due to national holidays some Fridays must be skipped.
+Each Friday being skipped is a recurrence exception to the pattern.
+In principle, either the frontend or backend or both could have this feature build in.